-Individuals or teams of up to (3) people may enter the contest in their appropriate age division (Junior,Intermediate or Senior) in one of the six topic categories previously listed.
+Individuals or teams of two (2) people may enter the contest in their appropriate age division (Junior, Intermediate or Senior) in one of the seven (7) topic categories previously listed.

-To enter, complete the Entry Form, County Extension Agent Approval Form, Human Vertebrate Endorsement and Non-Human Vertebrate Endorsement forms pages 15-18.
+To enter, complete the Entry Form, County Extension Agent Approval Form, Human Vertebrate Endorsement and Non-Human Vertebrate Endorsement forms on pages 15-18.